The early 70’s found me with a new showroom opening the door to high-end interior design in Argentina .

 Among the myriad of things I bought from him was a piece of ecclesiastic fabric that came from the Lucchesse area in Italy and was conservatively dated to the late XVIII century and I had no choice but to keep it for myself.

 The metallic thread has tarnished from the original shiny gold to a tranquil bronze color which still retains its metallic quality.
-The overall look is that of Mariano Fortuny's fabrics in production to these days in Venice.
-The picture included is a detail of a Fortuny wall hanging from 1921.
+The overall look is that of Mariano Fortuny's fabrics in production to these days in

 By a stroke of luck we could recover some of the original color in small pieces of fabric that had never seen the light.
 With those we made the welt which strikingly outlines the pillows.